 6. Chief financial officer

 In the template below, the candidate combines numerical data with wordier descriptions under each of their previous roles.
-This allows the recruiter to gain a more detailed insight into the candidate’s experience as well as their key achievements and responsibilities without excessive financial jargon.
+This allows the recruiter to gain a more detailed insight into the candidate’s experience as well as their key achievements and responsibilities without financial jargon.

 The template’s minimalist design also pairs well with the content, giving it a clean and polished look.